defencedigital/moduk-service-manual/src/security-classifications/how-to-classify-information.md

 - speak in meetings
 - add comments to online tools, like Conceptboard
-- write and share messages in MS Teams and Slack
+- write and share messages

-When you send emails on a MODNET device, you will be asked to select the security classification.
+When you send emails on a MOD device, you will be asked to select the security classification.

 If you create new information or capture new data, [check how to label it](/security-classifications/how-to-label-information/).